-The extent to which (1) an experiment, test, or measuring procedure yields the same results on repeated trials; (2) there is a low probability of alerting to anything other than a target odor and a high probability of alerting to a target odor; (3) evidence establishes a fair probability that a target odor is present; (4) a measurement is repeatable and consistent and free from random errors.
+The extent to which (1) an experiment, test, or measuring procedure yields the same results on repeated trials.
+Low; (2) there is a low probability of alerting to anything other than a target odor and a high probability of alerting to a target odor.
+Evidence that; (3) evidence establishes a fair probability that a target odor is present.
+The extent to which; (4) a measurement is repeatable and consistent and free from random errors.